-- Veterinary Science: Preparatory Training for the Veterinary Assistant by Floron C. Faries Jr., (contains 75 core lessons and 25 clinical lessons)
+- Veterinary Science: Preparatory Training for the Veterinary Assistant by Floron C. Faries Jr., (contains 75 core lessons and 25 clinical lessons and Teacher keys)

-- One Health Science & Technology by Heather L. Simmons (contains 25 One Health lessons)
+- One Health Science & Technology by Heather L. Simmons (contains 25 One Health lessons and Teacher keys)

 Extension Veterinary Medicine- 4-H Program